Dog Bite Lawyers

 In Georgia, injury victims have two years to bring a personal injury lawsuit against the at-fault party.
 This window of time is known as the statute of limitations.
 If you fail to initiate legal action within this time frame, the court will most likely dismiss your lawsuit, and you will be unable to pursue compensation through the legal system.

 While you might be entitled to bring a lawsuit against the at-fault party, many injury victims initially file a claim with the at-fault party’s insurance company and try to negotiate a settlement.
-Most personal injury cases settle before they ever reach trial, since litigation can be costly and time-consuming.
+Unfortunately, most personal injury cases settle before they ever reach trial since litigation can be costly and time-consuming.
 A seasoned personal injury lawyer that handles dog bites can help you weigh your options and determine the best course of action.

 Who Is Liable if a Dog Bites You?

 - The dog’s owner — The most likely liable party is the dog’s owner.
-If the dog’s owner was negligent, they can be held responsible for compensating you.
-You must prove that the dog owner knew or should have known that the dog had a tendency to bite or act aggressively and allowed it to be around people.
-You’ll also likely need to show that you didn’t provoke the dog and you weren’t trespassing.
+If the dog’s owner was negligent, they could be responsible for compensating you.
+You must prove that the dog owner knew or should have known that it tended to bite or act aggressively and allowed it to be around people.
+You’ll also likely need to show that you didn’t provoke the dog and weren’t trespassing.

-- A landlord — In some instances, landlords can be held liable for dog bite injuries.
-If a landlord knows that a dog on their property has a history of aggressive behavior, they are required to prevent others from coming to harm by dealing with or removing the threat.
+- A landlord — In some instances, landlords can be liable for dog bite injuries.
+If a landlord knows that a dog on their property has a history of aggressive behavior, they must prevent others from coming to harm by dealing with or removing the threat.
 If the landlord fails to act, they could potentially be held liable.
-However, this is much more difficult to prove under Georgia law, and it requires specific circumstances.
+However, this is much more difficult to prove under Georgia law and requires specific circumstances.

 - The owner’s insurance — Most homeowners insurance policies cover dog bite injuries.
 Filing a claim with the dog owner’s insurance company allows you to avoid tension and disputes with the dog owner, especially if they are a family member, friend, or acquaintance.